How long is a counselling session?

 Is what I tell you confidential?

 Yes, it is, with a few exceptions where I am legally bound to share information.
-These relate to when you or another person is at risk of serious harm, or where drug trafficking, money laundering or acts of terrorism are disclosed.
+These relate to when you or another person is at risk of serious harm.
+Additionally where drug trafficking, money laundering or acts of terrorism are disclosed.
 It is important that our work together feels safe so you always have the choice of what to share with me.
-We will discuss confidentiality further in our initial conversations.
+You can find out more about this in our initial conversations.

 Do I need special equipment to have online therapy?

 No, not at all.
 In terms of technology I use a platform called Zoom (free for you to use), which I believe offers good levels of security and efficiency.
 To use this you will need a stable broadband connection (usually if you can watch Netflix, it is of suitable speed).
-I will provide you with some guidance on using this prior to our working together, to help you become familiar with it.
+If needed, I will provide you with some guidance on using this prior to our working together.
+This would help you find out more about using it.

-You will probably be more comfortable during the session if you are able to rest your device (if you are using a tablet or mobile phone) on a table or desk in front of you, at eye level, and I would recommend using headphones or earbuds with a mic, for additional privacy.
+You will probably be more comfortable during the session if you are able to rest your device on a table or desk in front of you, at eye level.
+I would also recommend using headphones or earbuds with a mic, for additional privacy.

 How can I get in touch with you?

 Contact between sessions (unless otherwise agreed) is for administrative purposes only.
-If you need to contact me regarding our appointments, please either email me at firstname.lastname@example.org. or leave a message on my phone (07387 330119) and I will endeavour to reply to you within 24hrs (excluding weekends).
-I will not access my voicemails or messages over weekends and holiday periods (which you will be notified of in advance).
+If you need to contact me regarding our appointments, please either email me at firstname.lastname@example.org. or leave a message on my phone (07387 330119).
+I will endeavour to reply to you within 24hrs (excluding weekends).
+I will not access my voicemails or messages over weekends and holiday periods.
+These would be shared with you in advance.

-If you are in need of emergency support you may wish to contact the Samaritans on 116 123, or to access your local Accident and Emergency Dept.
+If you need emergency support you may wish to contact the Samaritans on 116 123.
+An alternative is to access your local Accident and Emergency Dept.

 What happens regarding holidays?

 Regular ongoing attendance at sessions is important in order for therapy to be effective.
-I will give you at least 4 weeks notice of any holidays I plan to take and ask that you try to do the same.
-My own holidays will normally not exceed six weeks in any given year and are usually two weeks around Christmas, one week at Easter, two weeks in July/August and a week in October.
+I will give you at least 1 month’s notice of any holidays I plan to take and ask that you give at least two week’s notice.
+My own holidays will normally not exceed eight weeks in any given year.
+They usually include at least one week around Christmas, a week at Easter, two weeks in July/August and a week in October.